open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 5a.
 Configuration has no CDOC2 capsule servers:

-1. Client creates a container in the target path and adds a header with container capsules for each recipient.
+1. Client creates a Container in the target path and adds a header with Container capsules for each recipient.
 2. Use case continues from step 11.

 5b.
 Configuration has a default CDOC2 capsule server: